NativeScript/docs-v7/docs/plugins/ensure-plugins-quality.md

   node_js: "6"
   script: cd src && npm run ci.tslint && cd ../demo && npm run ci.tslint && cd ../demo-angular && npm run ci.tslint
 ```
-The machine that is going to be provisioned will be Linux with nodejs v6 installed on it as well as Oracle JDK v8.
+The machine that is going to be provisioned will be Linux with nodejs v6 installed on it as well as  OpenJDK v8.
 Finally the `ci.tslint` script will be executed for the plugin's code and for the demo apps.

 ### 2. WebPack and Build Demo Apps with Your Plugin Installed